 3. Jason Vargas (starting pitcher) (Kansas City Royals)

-With Kansas City struggling and Vargas being a free agent this upcoming offseason, he is almost certain to get moved while pitching the best he has his entire career right now.
+With Kansas City struggling and Vargas being a free agent this upcoming offseason, he is almost certain to get moved while pitching the best he has over his entire career currently.
 Vargas has a 2.18 ERA so far in 2017 and undoubtedly is at his highest trade value.
-There seems like a good chance he will be one of many players the 2015 champs are moving before the deadline.
+There seems to be a good chance he will be one of many players the 2015 champs are planning on moving before the deadline.

 2. Matt Kemp (outfielder) (Atlanta Braves)

 Matt Kemp has been better than the Braves could have ever imagined since they traded for him last August.
-This season he is hitting .325 with 10 home runs and will likely be and all-star.
+This season he is hitting .325 with 10 home runs and will likely be an All-Star.
 He is certainly at his highest value, and the Braves may choose to move him because he is not necessarily part of their future plans.

 The reigning American League champs could really use another big bat to put in their outfield with Michael Brantley.
 The Indians have been somewhat treading water this season and are looking for a boost.
 If the Twins and Rangers decide to be buyers, an all-star veteran outfielder will certainly be on their wish list.
 The Arizona Diamondbacks could also add Kemp to an outfield that already has David Peralta and A.J.
 Pollock.